codingvc/codingvc/_posts/2015-07-27-using-investors-to-find-the-ideal-startup-job.markdown

 ## How do you pick which investors to talk to?
 Look for investors who focus on areas that you're interested in.
 Want to work on big data infrastructure?
 Talk to <a href="http://dcvc.com/" target="_blank">Data Collective</a>.
 Interesting data mining?
 Try <a href="http://www.iaventures.com/" target="_blank">IA Ventures</a> or <a href="http://www.susaventures.com/" target="_blank">Susa Ventures</a> (my fund).
 B2C? <a href="http://www.maveron.com/" target="_blank">Maveron</a>.
 Hardware? <a href="http://root.vc/" target="_blank">Root Ventures</a>.
 Moonshots? <a href="http://dfj.com/" target="_blank">DFJ</a>. eCommerce? <a href="http://cowboy.vc/" target="_blank">Cowboy Ventures</a>.
 Democratizing access to technology and information? <a href="http://homebrew.co/" target="_blank">Homebrew</a>.
 And so on.

-(Each focus area above has many more investors you can talk to; these are just examples.)
+(Each focus area above has many more investors you can talk to, and each investor mentioned above invests in multiple areas.
+These are just examples.)

 ## How does the process work?
 I don't know how it works with other investors, but here's how it would work with me: